Swiip/generator-gulp-angular/docs/how-it-works.md

 ## `gulp/styles.js`

-The `scripts` task is launched at build, dev and test time and at the watch of any change on a style file.
+The `styles` task is launched at build, dev and test time and at the watch of any change on a style file.
 It's this task which will trigger a Browser Sync reload when needed.

 This file exists only if you choose a style pre-processor.